-The Alkimos land is generally free draining with no low-lying areas with high groundwater levels or defined watercourses.
-The existing limestone and sandy ground is permeable and the depth from the ground surface to groundwater is relatively significant.
+The site is generally free draining with no low-lying areas or defined watercourses.
+The existing limestone and sandy ground is permeable and the depth from the natural surface to groundwater is relatively significant.

 Overall, therefore, the land is highly suited to the implementation of the WSUD management practices outlined above.